Seville exceeds spending limit by eighty seven million for twenty twenty five

 How the shortfall affects municipal digitalization 💻

-The budget deviation directly impacts the City Council's technological projects.
+The budget deviation directly impacts the City Council's technology projects.
 Allocations for modernizing tax management systems, e-government platforms, and server maintenance could be reduced.
 Seville had planned investments in cloud infrastructure and cybersecurity for 2025, but the excess spending on personnel and basic services forces a review of these timelines.
 Without a reallocation of funds, the municipal digital transformation could slow down.

 The art of planning without looking at the wallet 😅